1kayroshi-ctrl/COMP3005A3Q1/README.md

 Database Interaction with PostgreSQL and Application Programming

-Run java, make sure your db is up and running.
-Execute school.java
+Add the school.java to a project and refactor. make sure your DB is up and running.
+Execute school.java.
 note: uses Maven

 YT link: https://youtu.be/XncAjsuwfk0